trilliumyogacenter/trilliumyogacenter.github.io/_posts/classes/2016-08-01-yoga-basics.markdown

 ---
-title:  "Yoga Basics for All"
+title:  "Yoga Basics for All (no class Nov.
+23)"
 categories: class
 teacher: delevega
 classidentifier: yogabasics